Quality Micro Systems: Foundation and early years (1977–1982)

+Growth and international expansion (1982–1987)

 QMS became an international company in 1982 after establishing a small factory in the Netherlands to build some of its products locally for the European market.
 In January 1983, by which point the company had 100 employees, QMS filed its initial public offering and became a publicly traded company.
 Simultaneously, the company began construction of a 50,000-square-foot manufacturing plant down the road from their existing 16,000-square-foot plant in Mobile and planned to hire 400 more workers.

 In mid-1983, QMS introduced its first laser printer, the Lasergrafix 1200, which was capable of printing 12 pages per minute at 300 dots per inch (dpi).
 One of the first laser printers available for the desktop market, the Lasergrafix 1200 sold very well for QMS, the company earning $2.4 million in income on $14 million in sales in 1983, a 60 percent increase in profit from 1982, primarily on the strength of the Lasergrafix.

 In April 1984, QMS entered a $2-million deal with Intergraph of Huntsville, Alabama, to supply the latter with QMS's laser printers for use with Intergraph's Unix-based CAD/CAM graphical workstations.
 In May 1984, QMS rounded out its laser printer line by introducing the Lasergrafix 800, a compact tabletop laser printer aimed at the personal computer market, and the Lasergrafix 2400, a larger floor-standing unit aimed at the high-end desktop publishing market.
 In 1985, QMS introduced the first sub-$2,000 laser printer with the QMS Kiss.

 In July 1984, the company was reincorporated as QMS, Inc., and it acquired Merriwether Circuits Design, Inc. (MCD), a printed circuit board (PCB) manufacturing firm in Fort Walton Beach, Florida.
 Shortly after acquiring MCD, QMS established Quality Circuits, Inc. (QCI), a contract PCB manufacturer originally run out of MCD's old factory in Fort Walton Beach that also acted as an autonomous division within QMS.
 QMS planned on raising a new $2-million, 25,000-square-foot factory for QCI in late 1984.